-Purpose
+Purpose & Significance

-PATH to PCNP aims to support the timely progression of SDBs in a fast-track Bachelor of Science (BS) in Nursing program to become PCNPs.
-PATH to PCNP focuses on three main goals: (1) providing educational support for SDBs, (2) fostering a sense of belonging and promoting wellness through self-care to reduce stress and anxiety, and (3) integrating primary care and behavioral health curriculum into the junior and senior years of the nursing program.
+The goal of this partnership is to increase diversity among primary care (PC) providers in medically underserved communities (MUCs) in Connecticut.
+The purpose is to support the progression of BS nursing SDBs to graduate on time in a "fast track" program to become PCNPs.
+PATH to PCNP aims to (1) increase educational support for SDBs; (2) foster a sense of belonging and ability for positive self-care to reduce stress, anxiety, and depression; and (3) infuse PC curriculum and experiences in PC with integrated behavioral health in MUCs across junior and senior years.